 We came early morning and were the first ones to enter but only for a few minutes.
-Ones tourists arrived we moved up to the second level which was pretty much all to ourselves and spent a good 1 hour swinging like tarzan and plunging into what seemed our private pool.
+Once tourists arrived we moved up to the other levels which were pretty much all to ourselves and spent a good 1 hour swinging like tarzan and plunging into what seemed our private pool.

 November to May are the Philippines dry season.
 Anytime between these months is good to visit Cambugahay Falls.

 During days of heavy downfall, all that water ends up in the streams and waterfalls causing the magical blue pools to become brown with all the soily water that made its way through the jungle.